beyzakebeli/KAMP-competition/README.md

 # KAMP Competition

-This repository contains the source code and final report for the **"제4회 K-인공지능 제조데이터 분석 경진대회 (4th K-Artificial Intelligence Manufacturing Data Analysis Competition)."**
+This repository contains the source code and final report of **Team FEB42** (Beyza Nur Kebeli and Eda Atalay) for the **"제4회 K-인공지능 제조데이터 분석 경진대회" (4th K-Artificial Intelligence Manufacturing Data Analysis Competition).**

 ### 🏆 Competition Task
 The competition focused on **improving productivity and enhancing the working environment in root industries (casting) companies** through artificial intelligence algorithms.
 Participants were required to: